Goldlightdrake/note-app/README.md

 ## Swagger

-There is a swagger for api module where you can find all request you can send to api service.
+There is a Swagger documentation for the API module where you can find all the requests you can send to the API service.

-To access swagger just run local server with:
+To access Swagger, just run the local server with:

 ```
 pnpm dev